About CanDo Labels

 NPR's How I Built This Podcast Logo

-Astonishingly, in February 2019, I was featured as a startup on NPR’s How I Built This podcast in their How You Built That segment.
+Astonishingly, in February 2019, I was featured on NPR’s How I Built This podcast in their How You Built That segment.
 (I still can’t believe it, as I love this podcast.)
 Listen to the full episode with JetBlue’s founder David Neeleman below or on your favorite podcast app –and if you want to hear just my portion skip to the last 5 minutes.

 NPR then did a follow up on CanDoable in February 2020, which can be found at the end of the Panera Bread/Au Bon Pain repeat episode with Ron Shaich (below).